miho/AsyncUtils/README.md

 }
 ```

 Java offers multiple APIs to execute methods concurrently.
 But these APIs are a little baroque.
+AsyncUtils
+provides simpler APIs for that purpose.

 Here's how we can perform the method calls inside the loop concurrently: